ChrisLindland/racecar-website/docs/week2/02_tuesday/lab.md

 You will be working mainly with *slider_colorRecognition.py*, *challenge.py*, and *driveStopStarter.py*.

-If you are not a Linux user, you will need to have openCV version 4 installed onto your laptop.
+If you are not a Linux user running native ROS, you will need to have openCV version 4 installed onto your laptop.
 To check which version you have/if you have a version all, go into terminal and type
 ```sh
     python
     import cv2
     cv2.__version__
 ```
 If you have the wrong version, first uninstall opencv-python by typing ```pip uninstall opencv-python```.
 To install the correct version, type ```pip install opencv-python==4.1.0.25```.
+(Pip should have been installed when you installed python; if this is not the case, look at this [website](https://www.makeuseof.com/tag/install-pip-for-python/) for installation).

 You will also need to split up into two teams within your group for parts 1 and 2; when picking these sub-teams, make sure one person in each team has a working laptop camera.
 If no one in your team has working/good cameras, talk to your TA to see if there are extra webcameras you could borrow.